hplgit/doconce/doc/pub/slides/scientific_writing.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <!-- !split -->
-## Output for blogging
+## Output for blog posts

-Two types of blogs are supported:
+Two formats of blog posts are supported:

  * Google's [blogspot.com](http://doconce-report-demo.blogspot.no/):
    just paste the raw HTML (full support of math and code)